drinaxtech/drinaxtech/README.md

 # Dorian Rina (drinaxtech)

 Welcome to the official GitHub profile of **Dorian Rina**! 🚀
-We specialize in delivering innovative web development solutions, with expertise in:
+I specialize in delivering innovative web development solutions, with expertise in:

 - Full-stack development using **Laravel**, **CodeIgniter**, and **Vue.js**.
 - E-commerce platforms, QR ordering systems, and taxi booking applications.